drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/how/main.md

 ```
 ````

-Here is some code that repeatedly selects a random number until that number is even.
+Here is some code that repeatedly selects a random integer until that number is even.

 ```{code-cell} ipython3